 - Ferry from Kefalonia to Ithaca

-Nearby we also visit the Drogarati Cave, discovered 300 years ago after a strong earthquake created an entrance.
+Nearby is the Drogarati Cave, discovered 300 years ago after a strong earthquake created an entrance.
 The cave is 150 million years old and features a large room with magnificent white and red stalactites and stalagmites, formed and coloured by chalk, limestone and the rock’s iron content.

 - Navy and Folklore Museum of Ithaca, Vathy